MasoniteFramework/docs/masonite-orm/white-page.md

 SELECT TOP 1 * from `users`
 ```

-Notice the SQL is bascially the same but the limit statement is in a different spot in the SQL.
+Notice the SQL is bascially the same but the limiting statement is in a different spot in the SQL.

-We can accomplish this by specifying the format order so we can swap the placement.
+We can accomplish this by specifying the general, select, insert, update and delete formats so we can better organize and swap the placement later.
 We do this by using Python keyword string interpolation.
-For example let's break down a more low level on how we can accomplish this:
+For example let's break down to a more low level way on how we can accomplish this:

 Here is the MySQL grammar class select statement structure.
 I will simplify this for the sake of explanation but just know this also contains the formatting for joins, group by's in the form of `{joins}`, `{group_by}` etc: